 Sensitivity is an irritating feeling that one experiences when hot or cold food touches the teeth.
 There are many reasons for the pain and discomfort.
 It can be caused by harsh brushing, cracked teeth, thin enamel or even because of too much acidic food.
 In all such cases, the nerve reacts when it comes in contact with the temperature of the food or liquid.
 Toothpaste for such a dental issue contains few ingredients like potassium nitrate or strontium chloride.
 These ingredients seal the nerve ends on the enamel or the roots.
 Thus, preventing the temperature of the food from affecting the nerves and curbing the pain or discomfort.
 There are a few kinds of toothpaste that also have advanced ingredients that prevent sensitivity.

 Cavity, Gum Diseases and Plaque

 For people who are suffering from cavities, gum diseases or plaque formation, it is advisable to choose a toothpaste that contains fluoride or abrasive agents.
-Fluoride is a mineral that in building the lost enamel and thus prevents cavities.
+Fluoride is a mineral that builds the lost enamel and thus prevents cavities.
 Having said that, fluoride-enhanced toothpaste will not be able to cure the already existing cavity.
-Gum disease like gingivitis or bleeding gums is because of bacteria build-up.
+Gum disease like gingivitis or bleeding gums is because by bacteria build-up.
 In such cases, one should use a toothpaste containing zinc citrate or pyrophosphates.

-It is pertinent to understand the type of teeth or the oral condition oneself before venturing out to pick up a toothpaste off the counter.
-Toothpastes are essential for oral hygiene.
-And without them, the enamel of the teeth would rot.
+It is pertinent to understand the type of teeth or the oral condition oneself before venturing out to pick up toothpaste off the counter.
+Toothpaste is essential for oral hygiene.
+Without them, the enamel of the teeth would rot.
 In fact, proper brushing with the right amount of toothpaste enhances the longevity of the dental condition.
 Thus, identifying and addressing individual needs is key to choosing the right kind of toothpaste.